Why we do this, again?

 We are running a single track with 6 talks a day.
 We believe that great content is the key to an awesome conference, but time to stretch your legs, drink coffee and have fun with other people greatly enhances the experience.

 We prefer single track, because we think there’s something in every talk for everyone.
-Curating ourselves means picking the best storytellers in the topics we find relevant.
+Curating ourselves means picking the best storytellers on topics we find relevant.
 Webconf.asia is meant for everybody involved in building websites so even though most talks dive fairly deep, we make sure all our speakers are of awesome quality to keep everybody engaged.

 We’re a non-profit conference - so all ticket revenue (and our lovely sponsors’ contributions) will go towards our visitors’ experience!
 We want to bring the web forward in Hong Kong, and therefore want to keep things affordable.